-INDICATOR Target Actual Performance Issues and Actions to Improve Performance Total number of Acute Delays and Bed Days Lost to Delays (All delays and all reasons 18+).
-Delays 0 Bed days 39,919 Delays 103 Bed days 49,902 A recent EHRC Judicial Review decision means that patients who lack capacity are no longer discharged to off-site beds and this has resulted in an overall increase in delays and bed days lost.
+INDICATOR Target Actual Performance Issues and Actions to Improve Performance Total number of Acute Delays and Bed Days Lost to Delays 0 Delays 103 A recent EHRC Judicial Review decision means that patients who lack capacity are no longer discharged to off-site beds and this has resulted in an overall increase in delays and bed days lost.
 Adults With Incapacity (AWI) currently account for approximately half of all delays.
-The NHSGGC wide Discharge to Assess policy has been introduced to speed up the discharge process, and a new action plan agreed by all 6 HSCPs and the Health Board was introduced in January 2021.
+Delays (All delays and all reasons 18+).
+Bed days 39,919 Bed days 49,902 The NHSGGC wide Discharge to Assess policy has been introduced to speed up the discharge process, and a new action plan agreed by all 6 HSCPs and the Health Board was introduced in January 2021.
 Total number of Acute Bed Days lost to delayed discharge for Adults with Incapacity (AWI) (Older People 65+).
-1,910 11,163 address AWI delaysAs mentioned above a recent EHRC Judicial Review decision means that patients who lack capacity are no longer discharged to off-site beds and this has resulted in an overall increase in delays and bed days lost.In addition to implementation of the above Discharge to Assess policy, a whole-system peer review of medical and professional decision-making in relation to incapacity has been agreed and will take place later this year.
-This will include external peers from high performing HSCPs and Health Boards and lessons learned in respect of best practice will be applied across the entire Health Board area.
-Total number of Adult Mental Health delays 0 25 Admission routes and discharge relationships continued to be disrupted by issues linked to COVID including COVID- positive patients, community staff requiring to be redeployed to ward areas, and wards closing to admissions and patient movement as a result of infection prevention and control measures.
+1,910 11,163 As mentioned above a recent EHRC Judicial Review decision means that patients who lack capacity are no longer discharged to off-site beds and this has resulted in an overall increase in delays and bed days lost.
+In addition to implementation of the above Discharge to Assess policy, a whole-system peer review of medical and professional decision-making in relation to incapacity has been agreed and will take place later this year.
+This will include external peers from high performing HSCPs and Health Boards and lessons learned in respect of best practice will be applied across the entire Health Board area Total number of Adult Mental Health delays 0 25 Admission routes and discharge relationships continued to be disrupted by issues linked to COVID-19 including COVID-19 positive patients, community staff requiring to be redeployed to ward areas, and wards closing to admissions and patient movement as a result of infection prevention and control measures.
 Actions to improve performance include: Establishment of the Mental Health Assessment Units to divert individuals from A&E Establishment of the Compassionate Distress Response Hubs Further establishing and developing the work of the Discharge Co-ordination Teams set up in each locality Continual review of arrangements in respect of both admission to and discharge from hospital.